rednblkx/parcel-romania-backend/README.md

 4. Set up the supabase project:
    - Create a new supabase project and database at [supabase.com](https://supabase.com)
    - Have a look [here](https://supabase.com/docs/guides/resources/supabase-cli/local-development) for the requirements reagrding local development with supabase
-   - Run the query inside cronjob.sql in order to setup the cron job
+   - Push the migrations of the database: `supabase db push`
    - Enable Google as Auth Provider: have a look [here](https://supabase.com/docs/learn/auth-deep-dive/auth-google-oauth) or [here](https://supabase.com/docs/guides/auth/social-login/auth-google)
    - Start the supabase docker containers: `supabase start`
    - Set the environment variables as below